colinxr/contempo_rsvp/readme.md

 - Replace the **** with corresponding event name, e.g. rsvp_coach_0917.
 - Import into phpMyAdmin.

-#### 3. Update the config-sample.php file found in the inc directory
+#### 3. Update the config-sample.php file found in the config directory
 - Add the appropriate database info
 - Update db table names to match the sql files edited previously
 - Update basepath to match url folder on server
 - Update event confirmation emails, subject lines, hosts, emails, etc.
 - rename config.php

+#### 4. Set up the Mailchimp list
+- Log in to mailchimp and create a new list for the event
+- Add the correct Merge Fields to match the columns in the event list

 #### 4. Edit Event Info
 - Open event-info.php